Titanic sub search: US Navy detected implosion-like sounds days ago

 Five people were aboard the vessel when it went missing during a dive to the Titanic wreck on Sunday.

-The loss of the vessel was confirmed on Thursday after a huge search mission.
+The loss of the sub was confirmed on Thursday after a huge search mission.

 The official told CBS News their information about the "acoustic anomaly" had been used by the US Coast Guard to narrow the search area.